 The frame head cover appeared to be rusted through and covered in bedliner.

 By this time I had already decided that my skill set was never going to be good enough to deal with these problems, regardless if my whole restomod process was going to be a learning experience for me.

 Learning to do basic body panel welding is one thing.
-That will help me replace floor pans, do basic sheet metal repairs, etc. The cancer on this car was just too great for me to even think of tackling at this stage knowing I don’t have access to the metal cutting and tools to fit aftermarket parts and weld them.
+That will help me replace floor pans, do basic sheet metal repairs, etc. The rust on this car was just too great for me to even think of tackling at this stage knowing I don’t have access to the metal cutting and tools to fit aftermarket parts and weld them.

 By mid-summer I had started looking for a replacement for the 74, knowing that I would likely not get out of if what I had bought for it.
 And ethnically, I just can’t cover up all this cancer and pass it on to the next owner like I didn’t know it is there.
 I am just not that kind of person, much like I would not want someone to intentionally do that to me.